 Harvard and Yale prioritize community building, fostering lifelong connections through their unique approach to student life:

 These community-focused initiatives ensure that students feel at home on campus.
-Undergraduates can also explore exciting student organizations, like Harvard’s famed Porcellian social club or Yale’s Undergraduate Aerospace Association.
+Undergraduates can also explore exciting student organizations, like Harvard’s famed Porcellian social club, the Harvard Lampoon (the oldest continuously published humor magazine in the country), or Yale’s Whiffenpoofs (the oldest collegiate a cappella group, founded in 1909) and the Skull and Bones secret society.

 Student Outcomes